 Pre-Configured Operators

 This documentation provides a comprehensive reference to the predefined operators available in our platform.
-These operators enable users to construct precise and reusable expressions that evaluate data based on a wide variety of conditions, including comparisons, existence checks, string operations, numeric ranges, date-time logic, list membership, and JSON structure evaluation.
+These operators enable users to construct precise and reusable expressions that evaluate data based on a wide variety of conditions, including comparisons, existence checks, string operations, numeric ranges, and date-time logic.

 Operator Reference at a Glance